INTRODUCTION

 AUTOMIXERS

 Featuring digital images printed on sheets of layered glass, this element physically demonstrates the restoration process of autochromes.
-It educates visitors on preserving color in Autochrome photography by comparing original and restored states by “flipping” between the original and the restored color mosaic.
+It educates visitors on preserving color in Autochrome photography by comparing original and restored states through visually “flipping” between the original image and the restored color mosaic.

 SPACEART TUNNEL